micchickenburger/dadjokes/README.md

 ## License

-The font included in this project is [Indie Flower][Font] by Kimberly Geswein.
-It is released under the [Open Font License][OFL].
+The fonts included in this project are [Indie Flower][JokesFont] by Kimberly Geswein (Dad Jokes) and [Allura](QuotesFont) (Quotes) by Robert Leuschke.
+They are both released under the [Open Font License][OFL].

 The Dad Jokes content comes mostly from [@DadJokes][Jokes].
 Some have been rewritten to better fit the display, and to add variety to pronouns and minimize gender roles where they don't add value to the joke.
+Most of the quotes are from well-known celebrities, authors, politicians, athletes, and other notable people.
+Quote attribution has been left out in the interest of conserving screen space.
+An Internet search will easily reveal the source of each quote.

 All other content &copy;2020 Micah Henning.
 Licensed under [Creative Commons Attribution-ShareAlike 4.0 International][License]